 • A second operation to remove the hardware and insert a spacer device impregnated with antibiotics

-• Prolonged systematic antibiotic therapy, along with possible side effects of these medicines
+• Prolonged systematic antibiotic methods, along with possible side effects of these medicines

 • Substantial pain and impaired mobility that may require reliance on a wheelchair and/or walker